A downloadable game

 Buy Now$3.00 USD or more

-Sketch, Share, Solve is a nonogram game for Playdate, fitting loads of puzzles onto the tiny screen.
-Play on your own or create puzzles with your friends.
+Sketch, Share, Solve is a fully-featured nonogram puzzle game for the Playdate.
+Play on your own or create puzzles and share them with your friends.

 Features

-• Solve: play 200 included puzzles and download even more from the community.
+• Solve: play 250 included puzzles and more shared by others

 How to export puzzles